dch21/verserly/README.md

 ### Erasure/Blackout Poetry Mode

-Writers can create Erasure/Blackout Poetry using a variety of erasure filters.
-Users can click on a letter or word to make it disappear with a variety of settings, including blacked out, whited out, strike through, and fade-out.
+Writers can create [Erasure](https://poets.org/glossary/erasure) / [Blackout](https://trishhopkinson.com/2018/06/10/6-styles-of-erasure-poetry-guest-blog-post-by-erin-dorney/) Poetry using a variety of erasure filters.
+Users can click on a letter or word to make it disappear with a variety of settings such as blacked-out, whited-out, strike-through, and fade-out.

+### Dictionary/ Thesaurus/ Word Generator
-3) Use of [Datemuse API](https://www.datamuse.com/api/) to generate text and substitute words for inspiration.

-Writers can enter a word and have the wessite generate rhymes, synonyms, antonyms, related words, homophones, and more.
-Users can also enter in a noun and have the generator return related adjectives and vice versa.
+Through the use of the [Datemuse API](https://www.datamuse.com/api/), writers can lookup and generate words for inspiration.Writers can enter a word and have the website generate rhymes, synonyms, antonyms, related words, homophones, and more.
+Once can also enter in a noun and have the generator return related adjectives and vice versa.

-4) The editor also features sample creations that showcase the possbilites of the editor.

 # Technology